5 Tips to Prep Your Homes Plumbing for Maximum Summer Fun

 “We strongly discourage homeowners from tackling drain problems with a liquid agent.
 They may address the clog, but they may also damage plastic or metal pipes,” said BJ Richardson of Service Experts Heating, Air Conditioning & Plumbing.
 “A professional can clean out all your drains, fix a bad one and bring peace of mind with a warranty.”

-3. Don’t ignore your sump pump
+3. Don’t overlook your sump pump

 4. Fix toilet leaks